Adlinke/technical-documentation/docs/Getting Started/vaultless-architecture.md

 Key security properties of the Vaultless architecture include:

-* **Non-reconstruction** — Full private keys never exist in memory on any single component.
+* **Non-reconstruction**: Full private keys never exist in memory on any single component.
-* **Non-persistence** — Sensitive material is never written to disk.
+* **Non-persistence**: Sensitive material is never written to disk.
-* **Fragment isolation** — Fragment values exist only within their respective fragment holders.
+* **Fragment isolation**: Fragment values exist only within their respective fragment holders.
-* **Optional customer control** — A customer-held fragment prevents unilateral operation execution.
+* **Optional customer control**: A customer-held fragment prevents unilateral operation execution.
-* **Compartmentalization** — Compromise of any single component yields no usable key information.
+* **Compartmentalization**: Compromise of any single component yields no usable key information.

 These properties reduce the exposure surface associated with stored-secret systems.